-A disaster can overwhelm a medical practice, with damage that can include shattered windows, flood debris, power outages, disrupted telephone systems, computer and system outages, unsafe drinking water, destroyed medical records, medication exposure to temperature and humidity extremes, contaminated instruments, and building structure failure.
+A disaster can overwhelm a medical practice, with physical damage that can include shattered windows, flood debris, power outages, disrupted telephone service, computer and technology system outages, unsafe drinking water, destroyed medical records, medication exposure to temperature and humidity extremes, contaminated instruments and supplies, and building structure failure.

 Planning today makes accomplishing the following tasks more feasible during a disaster: